vimotest/viewmodel-testlang-prototype/Readme.md

   * MacOS: executes `build/mps-bundle/Contents/MacOS/mps`
 * then, when MPS has opened the project and is ready
   * perform menu `Build`/`Make Project`
+  * if there are initial build errors, ignore them for now (they shall be resolved after one complete build)

 ## Samples